fmgarage/ft-fms-docker/README.md

 ### Repo

-Clone or download the repo an move it to your documents folder.
+Clone or download the repo and move it to your documents folder.
 You may rename it to something like

 ```~/Documents/FMS-Linux
 ~/Documents/FMS-Linux